HyperMOOC: Augmenting MOOC Videos with Concept-based Embedded Visualizations: Evaluation

 To assess the usefulness, usability, and engagement of using hypervideo-based embedded visualizations in watching MOOC videos, we conducted a comparative study involving three learning modes based on prior evaluation methods~\cite{chen2023iball}: the raw video mode (RAW), the augmented video mode with only \textit{Play} and \textit{Focused} stages (AUG), and the full-featured version (FULL) of \toolName{}.

-\textbf{Participants and Apparatus.} We recruited 36 participants (20 males and 16 females) via university mailing lists and forums.
+\textbf{Participants and Apparatus.} We recruited 36 participants (20 males, 16 females) via university mailing lists and forums.
+This sample size was determined to provide sufficient statistical power for our between-subjects design to detect significant differences in learning outcomes and cognitive load, balancing quantitative statistical requirements with the depth of qualitative feedback required for the study.
+This scale aligns with contextual practices in similar augmented video research (e.g., Chen et al.~\cite{chen2023iball} used 16 participants), ensuring comparable rigor.
 Participants were evenly distributed across three academic majors—Mathematics, Education, and Art Design—with 12 from each.
 Within each major, four participants were randomly assigned to one of three learning modes.
-Mathematics participants were highly familiar with the content, Education participants had partial background knowledge, and Art Design participants were encountering this material for the first time.
+Mathematics participants were highly familiar with the content, Education participants had partial background knowledge, and Art Design participants were encountering the material for the first time.
 The average age was 23.9 years (SD = 2.57).
 The experiment was conducted in a lab using a 24-inch monitor (1920×1080 resolution).
 Each session lasted approximately 70 minutes, and participants were compensated \$6.

 \textbf{Design and Procedure.} The study followed a between-subjects design.
 Each participant was assigned to one learning mode (RAW, AUG, or FULL) and completed two learning tasks using that mode.
 Two instructional videos were selected: a scenario-based demonstration video (Fig.\ref{interaction}, Sec.\ref{secIV.B}, Task1) and a segment from “Econometrics: Random Variables”\footnote{\url{https://www.coursera.org/learn/erasmus-econometrics/lecture/2yd7H/lecture-p-1-random-variables}} (Fig.~\ref{fig:teaser}, Task2).
 Each was edited to a ~5-minute clip.